neuralmagic/deepsparse/user-guide/README.md

 ## Supported Tasks

 DeepSparse supports many common CV and NLP use cases out of the box.
-Follow the links below for usage examples of each use case.
+Check out the use case guide for more details on the task-specific APIs.

 **Computer Vision**:
 - Image Classification: `task="image_classification"`